 In the best interest of your son’s safety, it is ESSENTIAL that you contact Student Services to advise of your son's absence.
 Email Absentees@terrace.qld.edu.au before 9.00am and provide your son’s name, Year, House and reason for absence including if he will be late for school or leaving early.
-If email is not available please contact the absentee line (3214 5244) prior to 9.00am and leave these details.
+If email is not available, you are able to advise the College of your son's absence via the College App or by phoning the absentee line (07 3214 5244) prior to 9.00am.
 If your son has not arrived and no notification has been received by 10.00am, you will be sent an SMS message asking you to contact the College to verify your son’s absence.

 Useful Commencement Information